Eltaf-azizi/Digital-Parent-Hub/README.md

 # Build for current platform
 npm run dist

-# Build for all platforms (requires appropriate build environment)
+# Build for all platforms (requires an appropriate build environment)
 npm run build
 ```